-- 1. Verify that the following conditions exist: - All communication and power cables are plugged into the back of the expansion unit and that all power cables are connected to an ac power outlet. - All hard disk drives are locked securely in place. - The enclosure IDs on the FAStT EXP100 are set correctly.
-(See "Setting the interface options" on page 29 for more information.) - 2.
+- 1. Verify that the following conditions exist: - · All communication and power cables are plugged into the back of the expansion unit and that all power cables are connected to an ac power outlet. - · All SATA drive CRUs are locked securely in place in the drive slots of the EXP100 drive expansion chassis. - The enclosure IDs on the FAStT EXP100 drive enclosure units are set correctly.
+(See "Setting the interface options" on page 44 for more information.) - 2.
 Check the system documentation for all the hardware devices that you intend to turn on and determine the proper startup sequence.
 Use the following power-on sequence, where applicable: - a.
-Turn on the power to the supporting devices (for example, Ethernet switches and management stations) before you turn off power to the storage server. - b.
-You must turn on the expansion units before the storage server.
-The controllers might not recognize the correct configuration if the drives are powered up after the storage server.
-For instructions on powering up the storage server, see the storage server documentation. - c.
-Turn on the power to the storage server; then restart or turn on the power to the host. - Note: Be sure to turn on the FAStT EXP100 before you turn on the FAStT storage server.
+Turn on the power to the supporting devices (for example, Ethernet switches and management stations) before you turn on power to the storage server. - b.
+You must turn on the EXP100 drive expansion units before the FAStT storage server.
+The FAStT storage server controllers might not recognize the correct configuration if expansion enclosures for the drive are powered up after the FAStT storage server.
+For instructions on powering up the FAStT storage server, see the FAStT storage server documentation.

+c.
+Turn on the power to the FAStT storage server; then restart or turn on the power to the host servers.